 At Montana Whole Health we use the following modalities (tools) to accomplish our goal of optimal health:

-- Nutrition – each person has unique nutritional needs.
-Dr. Krumbeck will customize a dietary plan to optimize her patient’s biochemical and metabolic processes.
+Nutrition – each person has unique nutritional needs.
+Montana Whole Health physicians will customize a dietary plan to optimize the patient’s biochemical and metabolic processes.
 Whenever possible she prefers to use whole food rather than supplements or vitamins to enhance the healing process.

-- Botanical Medicine – the use of plants as medicine dates back thousands of years.
+Botanical Medicine – the use of plants as medicine dates back thousands of years.
 Many pharmaceuticals are simply isolated, potentized versions of plant extracts.
-Dr. Krumbeck finds that using whole plant compounds rather than isolated extracts is gentler and often more effective in promoting healing in the body.
-Dr. Krumbeck draws on her knowledge of hundreds of herbs to create custom medicines, mixtures that target an individual patient’s needs.
+We find that using whole plant compounds rather than isolated extracts is gentler and often more effective in promoting healing in the body.
+Montana Whole Health physicians draw on their knowledge of hundreds of herbs to create custom medicines, mixtures that target an individual patient’s needs.

-- Physical Medicine and Naturopathic Manipulation – Dr. Krumbeck uses physical medicine modalities like therapeutic massage, muscle energy technique (an evidence-based form of stretching), exercise prescription, and naturopathic manipulation.
+Physical Medicine and Naturopathic Manipulation – physical medicine modalities like therapeutic massage, muscle energy technique (an evidence-based form of stretching), exercise prescription, and naturopathic manipulation can be used to enhance health.
 Naturopathic manipulation is similar to chiropractic care, and includes adjustments of the spine and extremities to realign the bones and joints.
-Dr. Krumbeck also does gentle “no-crack” joint releases that are safe for kids and pregnant women.

-- Hydrotherapy – hydrotherapy is simply the use of hot and cold water to stimulate circulation, decrease inflammation and facilitate healing in different areas of the body.
-Dr. Krumbeck finds hydrotherapy to be a gentle but extremely effective technique to promote healing.
-She also does topical peat applications for pain relief.
+Hydrotherapy – hydrotherapy is simply the use of hot and cold water to stimulate circulation, decrease inflammation and facilitate healing in different areas of the body.
+Hydrotherapy is a gentle but extremely effective technique to promote healing.
+Montana Whole Health also offers topical peat applications for pain relief.

-- Counseling – naturopathic physicians are trained to provide medical and psychological counseling to address the emotional and spiritual component of physical health.
-Dr. Krumbeck offers Cognitive Behavioral Therapy and Motivational Interviewing as specific counseling techniques to better her patient’s emotional health.
+Counseling – naturopathic physicians are trained to provide medical and psychological counseling to address the emotional and spiritual component of physical health.
+Cognitive Behavioral Therapy and Motivational Interviewing are specific counseling techniques that can better our patient’s emotional health.

-- Supplementation – In addition to the above mentioned therapies, Dr Krumbeck may also recommend high-quality vitamins, minerals, amino acids or other supplements to enhance the body’s own ability to heal.
+Supplementation – In addition to the above mentioned therapies, Montana Whole Health physicians may also recommend high-quality vitamins, minerals, amino acids or other supplements to enhance the body’s own ability to heal.
 She uses only medical-grade supplements that are designed to be potent and are manufactured under stringent guidelines.
 She finds over-the-counter products, which are not regulated by the FDA, to be inconsistent at best, and at worst may contain harmful levels of fillers and by-products.
 “The safety of my patients is my first priority – I promise to give my patients the best of the best for their own peace of mind.”